GriffinBonomo/griffinbonomo.github.io/README.md

 While the hackathon has ended, there are still some features I would like to add to this app.

-First is a better password strength tester.
+- A better password strength tester.
 In reality, [dictionary attacks](https://www.techtarget.com/searchsecurity/definition/dictionary-attack) often use much more than <ins>1000</ins> words and aren't fooled by simply adding numbers to the end of a commonly used word like "password".
 A larger dictionary or a more sophisticated method of determining the complexity of a string would be a great improvement.

-Second would be using the [Gmail API](https://developers.google.com/gmail/api/guides) to send the generated email to the selected company automatically.
+- Making use of the [Gmail API](https://developers.google.com/gmail/api/guides) to send the generated email to the selected company, automatically.

 >A link to the code can be found [here](https://github.com/tjklint/BellGeekfest2023).